-Meets the internship requirement for this certificate specified in Section 4.5.B.1(f), above, or has a supervised internship plan approved by the Department prior to the issuance of the conditional certificate.
+Meets the internship requirement for this certificate specified in Section 4.5.B.1.e, above, or has a supervised internship plan approved by the Department prior to the issuance of the conditional certificate.

 Renewal Requirements

-For those employed in Maine under this certificate, completed an approved administrator action plan; and
+For those employed in Maine under this certificate, completed an approved administrator action plan.